Parents, lets chat about how to talk to your kids about tragedy.

 How to Talk to Your Kids About a Tragedy

 Our TVs are not on right now.
 The coverage is non-stop on the local and news channels and I just don’t want my kids to hear about this.

-I came across this quote today (Thanks Josh and Chris Jagger) from the wonderful Mr. Rogers.
+I came across this quote today from the wonderful Mr. Rogers.
 Leave it to him to provide insightful advice.

 When I was a boy and I would see scary things in the news, my mother would say to me, “Look for the helpers.
 You will always find people who are helping.”
 To this day, especially in times of “disaster,” I remember my mother’s words and I am always comforted by realizing that there are still so many helpers so many caring people in this world. – Mr. Rogers

 Everyday hug your child.
 Talk to your kids when there are good things and bad.
 How we communicate with our kids about tragedy is how they will deal with tragic situations throughout their lives.